Hard-Shell Vibrators

 Finally, some folks are afraid that the woman will become “addicted” to the vibrator, and unable to orgasm without it.
 Despite years of warnings about this, it has not come to pass.
 Some couples have used a vibrator to give the wife her first ever orgasm, and then have used what they learned from that to give her orgasms in other ways.
 If it were addictive, it could not be the starting place for learning to orgasm in other ways.
 We have talked to couples who have used a vibrator for a decade or more, and several of the woman feel they are now more orgasmic without the vibrator than before they started to use it.

-Using a vibrator on her:
+Using a vibrator on him:

 Tips: